andriusa2/cms_docker/aws/README.md

 Requirements:

-1. Machine with Docker 1.9+ installed for building the deb file.
+1. Machine with Docker 1.9+ for building the deb file.
+If in EC2, you don't need the second one.
-2. EC2 machine with aminator for creating the AMI ([aminator](https://github.com/Netflix/aminator) wors only in EC2).
+2. EC2 machine with [aminator](https://github.com/Netflix/aminator) for
+   creating the AMI.

 Creating the deb image
 ----------------------